petterhoel/blog/docs/blog/scanner-or-person-part-1.md

 ```

 #### Handle the event

 Birdseye view of the event handling: Collect events >> Set up a timeout >> If there has been less than 4 events and we are timing out we clear our buffer >> However if there has been 4 or more events we take action and then clear our buffer.

 - `this.events` is our buffer.
-- `this.interval` is out timeeout threshold set to 20ms.
+- `this.interval` is out timeout threshold set to 20 ms.

 ``` ts
 handleKeyUp(event: KeyboardEvent): void {